Grow & Give

 Together with YOU, our Central Oregon community, HDFFA is helping make healthy, local produce accessible to those who need it.
 We work with our partners to collect fresh food donations at regional farmer’s markets, and to glean excess products from farmers.

 This year we aim to collect and donate 18,000 pounds of fresh produce for families throughout our region.
-Help us reach our goal!
+Donate and join us in improving the availability of fresh food at food banks this summer!

 Here’s how it works